-- 165. There is no basis in s 17B for the recipient of a s 17B notice to refuse to provide information to the Commissioner unless the Commissioner pays for the information. - 166.
-This also means where a person provides information for a fee to subscribers or the public (for example, a credit or property reporting agency), they cannot refuse to provide that information in response to a s 17B notice in the absence of payment.
+- 166. There is no basis in s 17B for the recipient of a s 17B notice to refuse to provide information to the Commissioner unless the Commissioner pays for the information. - 167.
+This also means where a person provides information for a fee to subscribers or the public (eg, a credit or property reporting agency), they cannot refuse to provide that information in response to a s 17B notice in the absence of payment.